Check out our platform guideGet the guide >>

 With all of the opportunities on the social network, how do you build a presence?
 Below we expand on a few things you can do to build, maintain, and engage your network.

-Setting goals make people more successful.
+Setting goals makes people more successful.
 Professors get tenure faster, employees get larger raises, even students learn up to 250% faster when setting goals.2 Building your network on LinkedIn is no different.
 Aim to set a goal for the platform, make it specific – do you want people to learn more about your brand or are you trying to capture leads?
 Two very different goals that will ultimately drive your content strategy.
 Depending on your goal, it’s important to set specific metrics, e.g. if your goal is to drive leads, measure the amount you’re capturing on a weekly basis.
 A broader goal, and specific set of metrics will allow you to determine how effective the platform is for your business.

 Your LinkedIn page should explain your job, who you work with, and any specialties you possess.
 It should also give prospects and partners a good background of your work history.
 Your profile is your front page, so you should: